-When I was first entering high school, I decided to try out for the marching band color guard.
+When I first entered high school, I decided to try out for the marching band color guard.
 They first opened up during the tryouts by asking, ” Can you take constructive criticism?”
-So, my answer was, of course, “Yes,” but I lied a little because I am the most sensitive person when it comes to being called out or reprimanded in any way.
+So, my answer was, of course, “Yes,” but I lied a little.
+I am the most sensitive person when it comes to being called out or reprimanded in any way.

-I said yes because I believed that I could develop tough skin at that time, which I needed.
-Little did I know what real constructive criticism was because there were so many days I went home crying or being upset due to the things spoke to me.
+I said yes because I believed I could develop tough skin at that time, which I needed.
+Little did I know what real constructive criticism was because there were so many days I went home crying or being upset due to the things that were said to me.
 I felt targeted and unfavored at times.

 How are we being molded?

 My mom always used to say, “I am not your friend but your mother.”
 I would get so upset when she said this because, in my mind, I wanted someone to comfort me instead of correct me.
-Not saying that my mom didn’t do both: comfort and correct, but she had to be the person to tell me the things that I didn’t always want to hear.
-At times, she had to be stern when the correction was more important than comfort.
+I’m not saying that my mom didn’t do both: comfort and correct, but she had to be the person to tell me the things I didn’t always want to hear.
+Sometimes, she had to be stern when the correction was more important than comfort.

-Like my mom, God sees and knows that to live a purposed filled life; we have to be redirected and changed.
-In Proverbs 27: 8, it says, ” As a bird that wanders from her nest, so is a man who wanders from his place.”
+Like my mom, God sees and knows that we have to be redirected and changed to live a purposed-filled life.
+Proverbs 27: 8 says, ” As a bird that wanders from her nest, so is a man who wanders from his place.”
 God doesn’t want us to be lost and wander from the hedge of protection around us.
 However, when we act in our self-will (not wanting to be corrected or changed), we risk losing our protection and exposing ourselves to great danger.

 We can’t live life believing that we are perfect and that we don’t need to change.
-The bible says that “God is the potterer, and we are the clay” (see Isaiah 64:8).
-When we proclaim God to be our potterer, we, therefore, submit to His correction.
+The Bible says, “God is the potterer, and we are the clay” (see Isaiah 64:8).
+When we proclaim God to be our potterer, we submit to His correction.
 God, in this sense, is the only one who can transform us into the image that He desires.
 This process does not happen all at once, but the result is God’s masterpiece.